Are Fungi Cells Prokaryotic Or Eukaryotic

 Fungi vs. Other Eukaryotes (Plants and Animals):

 Although both fungi and plants are eukaryotes with cell walls, the composition differs significantly.
-Fungal cell walls contain chitin, a tough polysaccharide also found in the exoskeletons of insects.
+That said, fungal cell walls contain chitin, a tough polysaccharide also found in the exoskeletons of insects.
 Plant cell walls are primarily composed of cellulose.
 Animals, on the other hand, lack cell walls entirely.

 Fungi also differ from plants and animals in their mode of nutrition.
 Fungi are heterotrophs, meaning they obtain nutrients by absorbing organic matter from their environment.
 This contrasts with plants, which are autotrophs producing their own food through photosynthesis, and animals, which ingest and digest organic matter.